AndrewThian/maltem_assignment/readMe.md

 #### Comments
 There were some deviations from the actual brief in terms of implementation, I used `.expect` instead of `.should` as I was more familiar with `.expect`.
 I also didn't use `config` to manage my environments but simply used NODE_ENV as I did not have enough time to persue the documentations.
 If given a little more time, I would definitely refactor these discrepancies.
 With that said, hopefully my comments and code are up to par with the requirements.

+**EDIT**
+managed to use `config` to load my environment variables!
+Updated with config file consisting of test, dev, production environments.

 #### Modules
 * [request](https://www.npmjs.com/package/request) - http client to query API.
 * [express](https://www.npmjs.com/package/express) - web framework